Panda diplomacy: Pre-1950s

-While the Republic of China used giant pandas for diplomatic means as early as 1941, the People's Republic of China began to use panda diplomacy more prominently in the 1950s and has continued the practice into the present day.
-Between 1957 and 1983, 24 pandas were gifted to 9 nations as gestures of friendship.
+While the Republic of China used giant pandas for diplomatic means as early as 1941, The People's Republic of China began to use panda diplomacy more prominently in the 1950s and has continued the practice into the present day.
+Between 1957 and 1983, 24 pandas were given as gifts to 9 nations as gestures of friendship.
 These nations included the Soviet Union, the Democratic People's Republic of Korea, the United States of America, and the United Kingdom.

 When President Nixon visited China in 1972, Mao Zedong promised to send two pandas to an American zoo.
-In exchange, Nixon gifted two musk oxen to the Chinese.
+In exchange, Nixon gave two musk oxen to the Chinese as a gift.
 The mutual gifts illustrated the growing diplomatic relationship between China and the United States at the time.
 Despite the long history of panda diplomacy, the arrival of the pandas in 1972 marked the first time a panda had been in the United States in over twenty years.

 Upon the pandas' arrival in April 1972, First Lady Pat Nixon donated them to the National Zoo in Washington, D.C., where she welcomed them in an official ceremony.
 Over 20,000 people visited the pandas the first day they were on display, and an estimated 1.1 million visitors came to see them the first year they were in the United States.
 The pandas were wildly popular and China's gift was seen as an enormous diplomatic success, evidence of China's eagerness to establish official relations with the U.S. It was so successful that British Prime Minister Edward Heath asked for pandas for the United Kingdom during a visit to China in 1974.
 Pandas Chia-Chia and Ching-Ching arrived at the London Zoo a few weeks later.
 The pandas gifted to the UK would later be the inspiration for the logo of the World Wildlife Fund.